Carrickmines: Carrickminders

 During the construction of the M50 motorway, Carrickmines gained national notoriety when anti-roads protesters calling themselves the Carrickminders set up camp in the area and delayed the completion of the M50 for two years with legal challenges being taken by Vincent Salafia.
 The objectors claimed that the underground remains of Carrickmines Castle, an Anglo-Norman fort built in the 12th century on the edge of the Pale, was of national importance.
 Today, much of the uncovered remains are preserved in tunnels and other structures scattered around the interchange.
 Dún Laoghaire–Rathdown County Council claimed the action greatly increased the cost of the project, which was eventually completed in August 2005.

 Development

 Junction 15 of the M50 lies at the centre of Carrickmines.
 The retail park and developments on Glenamuck Road have converted the previously semi-rural area into a mix of suburban complexes, with shops, offices, apartment blocks and housing estates, and a patchwork of remaining farmland.

-Retail park

-The retail park at Carrickmines, The Park Carrickmines, contains a mixture of retail and office space.
+The retail park, The Park Carrickmines, contains a mixture of retail and office space.
 It was sold for €100m in 2006, and reportedly garnered the highest retail park rents in Ireland in 2014.
 In 2015 it was reported as the best performing Irish retail park by The Sunday Times.